NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBB(A) added as 8A
 - 5BAA(A)
     - Made spinning knockdown
-    - Given slightly more lift
-    - Transition to next A slowed down by 7 frames
 - 5A
     - 0C kunai staggers on hit
     - 0C damage increased from 7 to 9